1Password/postman-integration-secrets-edu-ut-edition/README-new.md

 ### Required Setup

 To use this command, an integration with Postman API will be required.
-Please follow the following steps for a one-time setup:
+Please follow steps below:

 - [Generate a Postman API Key](https://learning.postman.com/docs/developer/intro-api/#generating-a-postman-api-key)
 - Copy your Postman API Key and place it into your 1Password vault (in the credential field of an API Key item), for example: